Koras0ff/linguistic-landscapes/README.md

 # bishkek-ll
-This repository has data and an interface for analyzing linguistic diversity in Bishkek.
+This repository has data and an interface for analyzing linguistic diversity in Bishkek and Helsinki.